COMMON LAW TRADEMARK RIGHTS v. TRADEMARK REGISTRATION

 For example, if an entity uses a mark in Orange County but does not use the mark in commerce outside of the Orange County area then common law trademark rights are limited to the geographical area of Orange County.
 If the owner of the mark is successful within Orange County and plans to expand to areas outside of the Orange County area (e.g., San Francisco), then the owner must use the mark in those areas in order to acquire common law trademark rights in that geographical region.

 The problem arises when a third party (i.e., a good faith senior user) has already used the mark or a mark that is substantially similar in the area outside of Orange County (e.g., San Francisco) prior to the entity’s expansion.
-This third party may have started use of the mark after the entity but in terms common law trademark rights, the common law trademark rights of the entity is solely in Orange County and does not extend outside of the Orange County area except in certain circumstances.
+This third party may have started using the mark after the entity but in terms of common law trademark rights, the common law trademark rights of the entity are solely in Orange County and do not extend outside of the Orange County area except in certain circumstances.
 The third party is the senior user of the mark in that geographical region.
 The entity cannot stop third parties from using and acquiring trademark rights in a different area even for the same mark and the same goods.

 Another downside to relying upon common law trademark rights is that even though common law trademark rights can arise immediately upon use of the mark in commerce, in order to sue a third party for trademark infringement, the owner must prove the existence of common law trademark rights.
+See also, Edge Systems LLC v.
+Aguila, 635 F. App’x 897 (Fed.
+Cir.
+2015).
 The proof is usually by way of documentary evidence showing sales in connection with the mark, advertising, press recognition, etc., in all geographic areas of interest which may over a long period of time be hard to retrieve, and thus, harder to prove during litigation.

 FEDERAL AND STATE TRADEMARK REGISTRATION